partcoffee/partcoffee.github.io/case-framework.md

 A Super Simple Start
 =

 *I'm constantly learning, so this is a project I will continuously update.
+It's primarily a tool to make my life easier, but you're free to use it and modify as you wish.
 You can find the latest version on <a href="https://github.com/partcoffee/startAgain" taget="_blank">GitHub</a>.*

 Writing code is tedious, and I found myself writing the same thing over and over again unless I used extensive frameworks like Foundation and Bootstrap.
 No hate, but they're way too big for the majority of the projects I'm currently working on.